 With continued and increasing uptake of IoT and AI-driven ICT systems across the public, and private sector, citizens depend heavily on the building of trust that these systems and the connectivity, interactions and convergence between them, can withstand attacks on their cybersecurity and privacy.

-IRIS’s vision is to integrate and demonstrate a single platform addressed to CERTs/CSIRTs (such as national and governmental CSIRT in Finland) for assessing, detecting, responding to and sharing information regarding threats & vulnerabilities of IoT and AI-driven ICT systems.
-To achieve this, IRIS brings together experts in cybersecurity, IoT, AI explainability, automated threat detection, response, and recovery.
+IRIS’s vision was to integrate and demonstrate a single platform addressed to CERTs/CSIRTs (such as national and governmental CSIRT in Finland) for assessing, detecting, responding to and sharing information regarding threats & vulnerabilities of IoT and AI-driven ICT systems.
+To achieve this, IRIS brought together experts in cybersecurity, IoT, AI explainability, automated threat detection, response, and recovery.

 More information: iris-h2020.eu